Mae Ngai: Early life and education

+Ngai was born in The Bronx, New York City, to a Taiwanese American family.
+Her family were Taiwanese waishengren that had fled mainland China for Taiwan during the Retreat of the government of the Republic of China to Taiwan in 1949, and her maternal grandfather was a Kuomintang official.

-Ngai is the daughter of Chinese immigrants and describes herself as a student who took a non-traditional route.
-She took a break from her schooling in 1972 to work as a community activist.
+Ngai took a break from her schooling in 1972 to work as a community activist.
 After working in the Education and Political Action Department and the Consortium for Worker Education as a researcher and professional labor educator in an environment "where being Chinese and being American existed in tension, but not in contradiction," Ngai decided to pursue graduate school focusing on immigration studies.

-Ngai graduated from Empire State College with a BA and Columbia University with a M.A. in 1993 and Ph.D. in 1998, where she wrote her dissertation under Eric Foner.
+Ngai earned a Bachelor of Arts (B.A.) from Empire State College in 1992, then a Master of Arts (1993) and Ph.D.
+(1998) from Columbia University, where she wrote her dissertation under Eric Foner.

-Career and research
+Academic career

 After graduation, Ngai obtained postdoctoral fellowships from the Social Science Research Council, the New York University School of Law, and, in 2003, the Radcliffe Institute.
 She taught at the University of Chicago as an associate professor before returning to Columbia as a full professor in 2006.

 Ngai is especially interested in problems of nationalism, citizenship, and race as they are produced historically in law and society, in processes of transnational migration, and in the formation of ethno-racial communities.

 In addition to publishing in numerous academic journals, Ngai has written on immigration and related policy for the Washington Post, the New York Times, the Los Angeles Times, The Nation, and the Boston Review.

 Ngai's most notable work was Impossible Subjects: Illegal Aliens and the Making of Modern America, which discusses the creation of the legal category of an "illegal alien" in the early 20th century and its social and historical consequences and context.